opendatasoft/ods-dataviz-sdk/packages/api-client/README.md

 ### Query builder

-The client also include a query builder.
+The client also includes a query builder.

-Start with one the entry point:
+Start with one of the following entry points:

-- `fromCatalog()`: query the domain catalog
+- `fromCatalog()`: access the domain catalog

 - `fromMonitoring()`: access monitoring datasets